LIP-Computing/occi-net/doc/source/user/configuration.rst

     v2.1                  ``/v2.1``             ``[composite:openstack_compute_api_v21]``
     ===================== ===================== =============================================

+OpenStack has two components to support network management.
+On one side, nova-network provides a simple network management which creates, lists, shows information for, and deletes networks.
+Admin permissions are required to create and delete networks.
+On the other side, the neutron component allows to manage and configure advanced network features.
+OOI implements the OCCI interface to simple network management by using either nova-network or neutron.
 ``neutron_ooi_endpoint`` configures the neutron endpoint.
 It is an optional parameter that configures the network management by using neutron.
 If this is not set, the system will use nova-network.